yuvipaloozie/Semiconductor-Yield-Optimization-and-RCA/README.md

     * **Recall:** The final model captures **48%** of all defects.

 ### 3: Financial Optimization
-Standard model thresholds (0.50) are suboptimal for manufacturing.
-I calculated the "Business Cost Curve" to find the sweet spot.
+A standard threshold of 0.50 for this is suboptimal for higher stakes environments (like manufacturing) where the functional cost of a false negative is much more than a false positive.
+To account for this, I optimized the model with financial weighting:

 * **F1-Score Threshold:** 0.45.
 * **Minimum Cost Threshold:** **0.35**.
 * **Decision:** We selected the **0.35** threshold.
-While this increases false alarms, it minimizes total financial loss by catching the most expensive scrap events.
+While this increases the risk false alarms, it minimizes total financial loss by catching the most expensive scrap events.

 ![Business Cost Curve](assets/business_impact.png)